The Cursed Book of Naetheai

 Step 5: Write First, Edit Later

 Many beginners fall into the trap of worrying about word count too early during the writing process.
-The main focus should be getting your story written first on first draft and then dealing with the word count during editing.
+The main focus in the first draft should be getting your story written and then planning for the word count during editing.

 Step 6: Revising and Making Length Adjustments